phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_feed.md

 toc_sticky: true
 ---

-In this tutorial, we will compare simple regulation against regulation via the type-1 incoherent feed-forward loop that we saw in the main text.
+In this tutorial, we will use CellBlender to run a (mathematically controlled) comparison of simple regulation against regulation via the type-1 incoherent feed-forward loop that we saw in the main text.

 Load your `CellBlender_Tutorial_Template.blend` file from the [Random Walk Tutorial](https://purpleavatar.github.io/multiscale_biological_modeling/prologue/tutorial-random-walk).
 Save your file as `ffl.blend`.